kitschpatrol/yanki/readme.md

 Either embedding media assets or implementing integration with Anki's media library could be helpful for offline study.
 (Though externally hosted image links seem generally fine for now.)

+Support for custom CSS would be nice as well.

 ## Maintainers

 [@kitschpatrol](https://github.com/kitschpatrol)